ansys/pymotorcad/doc/source/user_guide/backwards_compatibility.rst

 --------------------

-To convert an old script so that it can use new PyMotorCAD features, you must change change function names in the script to use Python syntax and update the function sytax.
+To convert an old script so that it can use new PyMotorCAD features, you must change change function names in the script to use Python syntax and update the function syntax.

 Change function names
 ^^^^^^^^^^^^^^^^^^^^^